-A BCON transcript cannot be completed for graduates or withdrawn students until the official transcript from campuses (other than UWGB or SNC) have been received.
+A BCON transcript cannot be completed for students until the official transcript from campuses (other than UWGB or SNC) have been received.

 The deadline for submission of official transcripts reflecting any liberal education courses must be received no later than four weeks after the last day of the course.